 Master of Arts in Communication

 All students must complete at least 33 credit hours of graduate course work, including a core of required courses.
-Required core courses are COMM 5001 Introduction to Graduate Communication Research and COMM 5002 Research Methods.
+Required core courses are COMM 5000 Fundamentals of Theory, Research, and Design, COMM 5001 Introduction to Graduate Communication Research and COMM 5002 Research Methods.
 Core courses may only be waived in special circumstances.
-Students opting to write a thesis must also take COMM 5003 Advanced Communication Research Methods and COMM 5010 Theory Construction and Research Design.
+Students opting to write a thesis must also take COMM 5003 Advanced Communication Research Methods or COMM 5004 Qualitative Research Methods in Communication.
 The remainder of the student’s program will be determined by their chosen specialty area.
 A minimum of 30 credits in total (including core courses and thesis- or project-related courses, if applicable) must come from graduate-level COMM courses.
 Students must culminate their M.A. program by either writing a thesis, taking a comprehensive examination, or completing a Capstone Project (COMM 5979 Masters Capstone Project).
 The choice among these options is made in consultation with and subject to the approval of the student's major advisor.

 Doctor of Philosophy in Communication

 All students must complete a program of study of at least 60 credit hours of graduate course work, which includes dissertation credits.
 Required coursework varies depending on the chosen track, but all students must complete several core courses.
-Core courses are COMM 5001 Introduction to Graduate Communication Research, COMM 5002 Research Methods, COMM 5003 Advanced Communication Research Methods, and COMM 5010 Theory Construction and Research Design.
+Core courses are COMM 5000 Fundamentals of Theory, Research, and Design, COMM 5001 Introduction to Graduate Communication Research, COMM 5002 Research Methods, COMM 5003 Advanced Communication Research Methods or COMM 5004 Qualitative Research Methods in Communication.
 Core courses may only be waived in special circumstances.
 The Ph.D. program has six tracks: Interpersonal Communication, Marketing Communication, Mass Communication, New Communication Technology, Nonverbal Communication, and Persuasion.
 As part of each track, students will take 6-9 credits in an area chosen to provide breadth or specialized skills.
 Students must pass COMM 6800 Seminar and Directed Research in Communication, which entails participating in two research projects mentored by faculty.
 Students must take and pass the doctoral comprehensive examinations in communication theory and research methods.
 After passing both examinations, students must successfully defend their dissertation proposal.
 Students culminate their Ph.D. program by submitting and successfully defending their doctoral dissertation.

 FastTrack BA/MA in Communications